Courtyard at Versailles

 From hunting grounds to chateau to opulent palace, Versailles evolved and erupted into glory with the monarchic figures who sculpted its grandeur and in turn rose and fell against its emblematic backdrop.

 His son Louis XIV, was always very fond of visiting the chateau at Versailles but he envisioned a much more extravagant plan for the site and it was he who conceived of the palace that is so famous today.
 From the early 1660’s Louis XIV built toward his magnificent ambitions for Versailles and the work continued throughout his lifetime.
-During his reign, he moved his administration and the whole of the French court to Versailles and it became the (un-offical) capital of the kingdom in 1682.
+During his reign, he moved his administration and the whole of the French court to Versailles and it became the (unofficial) capital of the kingdom in 1682.

 This was a golden age for Versailles, now the very heart of French politics, and it became the glitering stage upon which the intrigues of the French court were played out to thier most decadent and diabolic.